by-student-2017/mol2crystal/README.md

 - Classical molecular dynamics (GAFF and UFF in OpenBabel, GAFF and ReaxFF in Lammps) have been developed.
 OpenBabel's GAFF and UFF are suitable for rough screening because they cannot perform in-cell geometry optimization.
 On the other hand, Lammps' GAFF can perform in-cell geometry optimization, but the environment setup is complicated.
 ReaxFF is quite limited in the elements it can handle, but is expected to be a promising candidate search method.
 - Empirical quantum chemical calculations (MOPAC, xTB, DFTB+) have also been developed.
 MOPAC is not currently recommended because it does not have a cell optimization function. xTB and DFTB+ are expected to be promising candidate search methods.
 - First-principles calculation codes (GPAW, CP2k, Siesta, QE, Abinit, Elk, etc.) are also available, but are not recommended due to their high computational cost.
 They may run without problems on medium- to large-scale computers.
-- Not yet developed: Abinit, Elk
+- Not yet developed: Elk

 ---